Ursula Williams Graduate Student Conference Grant

 All Graduate Students sufficiently advanced in their graduate work to have a demonstrated commitment to supporting, researching or practicing the use of technology in second language acquisition are eligible to apply.

 Applicants should (1) complete the online grant application form, and (2) arrange for two (2) letters of support from persons with permanent university or equivalent positions who are qualified to evaluate the applicant’s suitability for the award.
-Letters of recommendation are to reach the IALLT Secretary by the same specified deadline as the application.
+Letters of recommendation are to reach the IALLT Secretary (address below) by the same specified deadline as the application.
 Adjudication will be made by the IALLT Board or their nominees, and the results announced to applicants within one calendar month of the submission deadline.
-The submission deadline is Friday, 15 March 2013.
+The submission deadline is Friday, April 3, 2015.

 In a document of not more than 500 words, applicants must express their interest, and outline their previous study and experience as it relates to the criteria.
 These include, but may not be limited to, activities as developers, teachers or administrators of technologies which are used to support the acquisition of second languages.
 Applicants should demonstrate financial need in the form of a simple written statement.
 Applicants must be student members of IALLT, or agree to become student members via conference registration at the non-member rate.
 It is expected the successful candidate(s) will submit a proposal to the IALLT Conference Program Committee for delivery of some type of formal presentation at the conference (see the deadline for conference proposal submission), or submit an article to the IALLT Journal for publication consideration within two months of the conference.
 The Board reserves the right to publicize the successful applicants’ names in appropriate publications.